Guide to The Moneylenders Act in Singapore 2026

 You're protected from taking on too much debt

-Under the Moneylenders Act, there are strict borrowing limits based on your annual income and residency status.
-This helps ensure you don’t take on more debt than you can reasonably afford to repay.
+Under the statutory moneylenders rules Singapore, there are strict borrowing limits based on your annual income and residency status.
+This helps ensure you don't take on more debt than you can reasonably afford to repay.
+Note that these limits apply strictly to unsecured loans.

-These limits apply regardless of how many lenders you borrow from—they are calculated on your total outstanding unsecured loan amount with all licensed moneylenders combined.
+These limits apply regardless of how many lenders you borrow from—they are calculated on your total outstanding unsecured loan amount across all licensed moneylenders combined.

 There's a limit to the interest and fees moneylenders can charge you

-To prevent borrowers from being overcharged, the Moneylenders Act caps interest rates and fees.
+To prevent borrowers from being overcharged, the strict moneylenders regulations and rights cap interest rates and fees.

 Permitted Fees (Section 35):

-• Administrative fee: Up to 10% of the principal loan (deducted upfront when the loan is disbursed).
+Administrative fee: Up to 10% of the principal loan (this must only be deducted upfront when the loan is disbursed; asking for this fee before disbursement is illegal).

-• Legal costs: Only what is ordered by the court.
+Legal costs: Only what is ordered by the court for a successful debt recovery claim.

-Overall cost cap: The total charges (interest + fees) can’t exceed the amount you originally borrowed.
-So if you take out a $5,000 loan, your total repayment (including interest and fees) can’t be more than $10,000.
+Overall cost cap: The total cumulative charges (interest + late interest + upfront admin fee + late fees) cannot exceed the amount you originally borrowed.
+If you take out a $5,000 loan, your total accumulated interest and fees can never exceed an additional $5,000.

 Need a bigger loan or better terms?